 Bowman Power's Engine Efficiency Solution for the Marine Sector

-A consortium, led by Bowman Power Group Ltd (Bowman), has successfully created a new, marine-capable system to increase engine efficiency and reduce emissions.
+A consortium, led by Bowman Power Group Ltd has created a new, marine-capable system designed to increase engine efficiency and reduce emissions.

-Just months after the International Maritime Organisation (IMO), reached an agreement to cut carbon emissions from the global shipping industry by at least half by 2050, this technology is ideally timed with the needs of the market.
+According to Bowman, the timing of this technology couldn't be better, coming just months after the International Maritime Organization (IMO) reached an agreement to cut carbon emissions from the global shipping industry by at least half by 2050.

 The project was part-funded by Innovate UK, the UK’s innovation agency, and a leading research and innovation hub.
 Key engine original equipment manufacturer (OEM), certification and academic partners - Rolls-Royce Power Systems (RRPS), Lloyds Register and University College London (UCL) – provided guidance and support.
 In total the project cost £1.5 million.

-Bowman put forward their world class electric turbo compounding (ETC) technology as the basis for development, whilst RRPS provided key information and simulation results for their MTU Series 4000 M93 engine, which is commonly used in the marine sector.
+Bowman put forward its electric turbo compounding (ETC) technology as the basis for development, while RRPS provided key information and simulation results for its MTU Series 4000 M93 engine, which is commonly used in the marine sector.

 Bowman worked with the Marine Research Group at UCL to determine the feasibility of ETC technology across a range of marine fleet sectors.
 Specifically, UCL developed a system modelling approach to explore the benefits, performance, limits, secondary impacts and expected results, all of which provided the necessary justification for the project to continue.

-Following completion of the modelling, Bowman moved forward with prototyping and testing.
-They built seven different turbo generator and power electronics prototypes and tested them in different applications including in a specialist test facility and within a number of land-based applications.
+Following completion of the modeling, Bowman moved forward with prototyping and testing.
+It built seven different turbo generator and power electronics prototypes and tested them in different applications including in a specialist test facility and within a number of land-based applications.
 This enabled them to simulate real operating conditions.

-As a result of this work, Bowman was able to deliver a road map, validated with testing, to produce a marine-capable ETC system, based on their flagship ETC 1000 product.
-They demonstrated the potential to achieve considerable fuel savings of up to 7.8% and a reduction in CO2 emissions for a number of ships currently in operation, at sea and in port.
+As a result of this work, Bowman was able to deliver a road map, validated with testing, to produce a marine-capable ETC system, based on its flagship ETC 1000 product.
+It demonstrated the potential to achieve considerable fuel savings of up to 7.8% and a reduction in CO2 emissions for a number of ships currently in operation, at sea and in port.